wesnoth/wesnoth/data/test/scenarios/README.md

 Names containing `_fail_` or ending `_fail` are reserved for tests that should not `PASS`.
 However, they may expect a status that is neither `PASS` nor `FAIL`.

+Names containing `_bug_` or ending `_bug` are reserved for tests where consensus is that the behavior should change in the development branch, however that it's better to accept the current behavior in the stable branch than to risk Out Of Sync errors.

-Names containing `break` or `error` might be for tests expected to `PASS`.
+The words `break` and `error` aren't reserved, and can be used even for tests expected to `PASS`.
 Some of these are testing loops, or testing error-handling that is expected to handle the error.